DrewBradfordXYZ/quickbase-codepages/README.md

 ## Description

 Hands free updating of your QuickBase code pages for multiple apps by running `npm run codepages`.
-Running `npm run build` creates a QuickBase ready HTML file for each app which contain pre-generated links to your code pages.
+Running `npm run build` creates a QuickBase ready HTML file for each app which contains pre-generated links to your code pages.

 This allows you to deploy and test your project in QuickBase with ease.
 Removing the hassle of manually copy and pasting into code pages.